-Refunds derived from corporation tax legislation
+Refunds derived from Corporation Tax legislation

 1. How is it returned?

-In the event of a refund, this will be made by means of bank transfer to the account indicated by the taxpayer in the payment or refund document, which may be open at a credit institution in Spain or in the European Union, in the SEPA zone (Single Euro Payments Area formed by the 28 countries of the EU plus Liechtenstein, Iceland and Norway that form the European Economic Area and San Marino, Switzerland and Monaco) or in the rest of the countries.
-However, the tax authorities may authorise the refund to be made by means of a crossed cheque from the Bank of Spain when it cannot be made by bank transfer.
+If the refund is appropriate, it will be made by bank transfer to the account that the taxpayer indicates in the deposit or refund document, which may be opened in a credit institution in Spain or in the European Union, in the SEPA zone (Single Euro Payments Area formed by the 28 countries of the EU plus Liechtenstein, Iceland and Norway that form the European Economic Area and San Marino, Switzerland and Monaco) or in the rest of the countries.
+However, the Tax Administration may authorize said refund by crossed check from the Bank of Spain, when it cannot be made by bank transfer.

-When the taxpayer does not have an account open in any collaborating entity located in Spanish territory , he/she may state this circumstance in a letter addressed to the Delegate of the State Tax Administration Agency corresponding to his/her tax domicile, including this letter together with the return.
-In view of this, and after the relevant verifications, the Delegate may order the appropriate refund to be made by means of a crossed cheque from the Banco de España.
-In the case of taxpayers assigned to the Management Units for Large Companies or to the Central Delegation for Large Taxpayers, the letter shall be addressed to the head of the corresponding Special Delegation of the State Tax Administration Agency or to the head of the Central Delegation for Large Taxpayers, respectively.
+When the taxpayer does not have an account opened in any collaborating entity located in Spanish territory , he/she may state this circumstance in a letter addressed to the Delegate of the State Tax Administration Agency that corresponds to his/her tax domicile. , including said writing along with the declaration.
+In view of the same, and after the pertinent verifications, the Delegate may order the making of the appropriate refund by means of a crossed check from the Bank of Spain.
+In the case of taxpayers assigned to the Management Units of Large Companies or to the Central Delegation of Large Taxpayers, the letter will be addressed to the head of the Special Delegation of the corresponding State Tax Administration Agency or to the head of the Central Delegation of Large Taxpayers.
+Taxpayers, respectively.

 2. When is it returned?

 Regulation: Article 127 LIS